 GFWC Florida is divided into fourteen districts, the GFWC Greater West Palm Beach Women’s Club is located in District 10.

-District 10 Director is Linda Votapka, from GFWC Sebastian River Woman’s Club, Inc.
+District 10 Director is Carol Renick, from GFWC Palm Beach Gardens Woman’s Club, Inc.

 Community Service Programs

 There six major Community Service Programs in our club.
 A brief explanation of each follows:

 Arts – Use your creative talents to develop your interests in literature, arts and crafts and the performing arts.